 At the end of the semester, a jury will be scheduled which will be adjudicated by the jazz faculty.
 The jury will account for 20% of your grade, and will be based upon the material addressed in jazz lessons throughout the semester.

 *The course content, schedule and grading scheme are subject to change at the instructor’s discretion.
 Note: This online syllabus/class schedule is a malleable, evolving, and frequently updated document.
 Check it frequently.

 Communication policy—E-mail is the instructor’s preferred method of communication with students.
 Please allow 48-hours for replies.
-When requesting a meeting with me outside of my office hours, please submit several meeting time options.
+When requesting a meeting with me outside regularly scheduled lessons, please submit several meeting time options.
 I prefer to be addressed as Professor MacDonald.

 University Resources & Policies: